nume-crypto/docs/key-concepts/dd-settlements-and-validators.md

 - Asset address
 - Balance or NFT token Id
 - Metadata
-- Type (ERC20 reffered as 0 or ERC721 reffered as 1)
+- Type (ERC20 referred as 0 or ERC721 referred as 1)

 ```js
 ethers.utils.solidityKeccak256(